 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Port O'Connor is worth considering.

-Port O'Connor is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Port O'Connor doesn't have a public transportation system that people use for their commute.

-In terms of college education, Port O'Connor is nearly on par with the US average for all cities of 21.84%: 18.06% of adults 25 and older in Port O'Connor have a bachelor's degree or advanced degree.
+The education level of Port O'Connor citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.06% of adults 25 and older in Port O'Connor have a college degree.

 The per capita income in Port O'Connor in 2022 was $38,240, which is upper middle income relative to Texas and the nation.
 This equates to an annual income of $152,960 for a family of four.
 However, Port O'Connor contains both very wealthy and poor people as well.